irchain/monitor.py/README.md

-# irbg.py
+# Ir Monitor

-Irbg is the IrChain to automatics executing transfer(e.g) in background.
+An monitor to tracking IrChain account with automatics.